ianvanhoof/ianvanhoof.github.io/_posts/2019-01-23-mid-morning.md

 Woke me right up for the day.
 So nice having coffee before you make your morning coffee.
 Which happened to be my normal Chemex pour over.
 So tasty!

+## I'm Ready!
+I'm Ready!
+I'm Ready!

+There is plenty of caffeine in cold brew.
 When I got to my desk I was more than ready to work on that python problem I was having yesterday.
 I got that fixed by working in a different directory than my co-workers while git is involved.
 This left me open to fix the issue my python was having with yet another out lier course we had found&mdash;HUM2211.

 For some reason the HTML files weren't rendering in that one course.
 The issue was a ANSI encoded character in one of the attribute values.
 One day, soon, I would love to update all this python to 3+ instead of 2.7.
 It shouldn't too hard, but it will take time to test everything.
 From what I have read that would alleviate many of the problems I am having with encoding/decoding.
 We will see.